 Articles by Matthew Gilligan

-Labour intend to ring fence property losses to future property income.
+Labour intend to ring-fence property losses to future property income.
 This will send thousands of investors broke fast.
-Take investors tax refunds away, property values crash.
+Take investors' tax refunds away, property values crash.
 This is well documented overseas.
-Sweden property values dropped 35% when they ring fenced losses and the following govt reversed the policy, with values immediately there after recovering.
+Sweden property values dropped 35% when they ring-fenced losses and the following government reversed the policy, with values immediately thereafter recovering.

-Accountants would get a mountain of pre change planning work and we would have years of work to do.
-While lots of New Zealanders will go broke with ring fenced losses and insolvency revenue will grow to.
+Accountants would get a mountain of pre-change planning work and we would have years of work to do, while lots of New Zealanders will go broke with ring-fenced losses and insolvency revenue will grow too.
 I'm not going to sit by and have to charge my clients for work that is going to make them go broke.
-Labour are you thinking this through?
+Labour, are you thinking this through?

-I would not want to be a banker though with losses ring fenced...will make an already difficult environment treacherous and property investors would want to be selling sooner than later.
+I would not want to be a banker though with losses ring-fenced... it will make an already difficult environment treacherous and property investors would want to be selling sooner than later.

-The massive bureaucracy they built and squandered our money on, the buy back of kiwi rail, now CGT, to name but a few blunders.
+The massive bureaucracy they built and squandered our money on, the buy back of KiwiRail, now Capital Gains Tax, to name but a few blunders.

 Back on Tax

-If you are worried about any of these issues I have mentioned email or come and see us.
+If you are worried about ring-fencing of property losses, we are here to help - email [email protected], phone +64 9 522 7955, or come and see us.

 Although I have not read the book cover to cover as of yet, Matt’s new book is absolute ‘top shelf’ material which without hesitation I would arguably put ahead of a few other well known authors that I have held in high regard for many years due to the fact of not finding anyone to surpass them – now I have.
 The book shows thorough research on a range of topics with clear concise kiwi examples.
 The books title does not do it justice – heres hoping a ‘property 201’ book is in the pipeline… - Bernard - October 2015

 Gilligan Rowe and Associates is a chartered accounting firm specialising in property, asset planning, legal structures, taxation and compliance.